Viva la Vida or Death and All His Friends: Commercial performance

-In its first week of release, Viva la Vida debuted at number one in 36 countries.
-It would later become the best-selling album of 2008 worldwide and the best-selling of the decade in the digital download format.
-The album sold 125,000 copies in its first day of release in the United Kingdom and 302,074 in three days, debuting at number one.
-During its second week, the record sold another 198,000 copies, achieving a platinum certification.
-After ten days, Viva la Vida surpassed the mark of 500,000 copies, beating the UK first-week sales of Coldplay's third album, X&Y. As of October 2021, it has sold 1,500,000 copies in the country.
+Prior to its release, Viva la Vida became the most pre-ordered album in iTunes history, later setting the record for global first-week sales in the platform.
+It debuted at number one in 36 countries around the world, achieved the highest album sales of 2008, and became the best-selling record of the decade in the download format.
+In the United Kingdom, the record sold 125,000 copies on its first day and 302,074 in three days, debuting at number one on the UK Albums Chart.
+After ten days, Viva la Vida had surpassed 500,000 copies sold, beating the first-week numbers of X&Y. As of October 2021, the album has sold over 1.5 million copies in the country.
+It spent 11 non-consecutive weeks atop the European Top 100 Albums chart in 2008.